joeljang/negated-prompts-for-llms/README.md

 The answers can be found in our draft!
 Come check it out! :)

-## Replication

-To replicate the results of our paper, use the following commands

 ## Dependencies

 You can use `pip install -r requirements.txt` to install the required libraries.